tobiasGuta/sub-enum/README.md

         Artistic ASCII Header: Displays a custom ASCII art header at the start of execution.
         Error Handling: Includes robust error handling and reporting for each step of the process.
-        User Interaction: Prompts the user to enter the domain for which subdomains need to be discovered.

 # Prerequisites